Las Vegas is reopening in one week

 Now, after more than 70 days of locked resorts, shuttered restaurants, lap-less lap dances and a deserted Las Vegas Boulevard, Sin City is gearing up to lean into sin again — at least, as much debauchery as one can experience wearing a face mask, sanitizing hands regularly and standing or sitting six feet from everyone else.

-A step towards "normalcy"
+A step toward "normalcy"

 The famous sign welcomes motorists on the south end of the Las Vegas Strip.